WPGetAPI makes it incredibly simple to connect your website to any API.

 JSON data is ugly

 API data is usually returned in JSON string format, which is not very pretty at all and probably not how you want to display your API data.

 Your data may also be returned as PHP array data, which is also not pretty and likely not how you want your API data displayed.

 If you know PHP and are comfortable working in theme files, then this data won’t be an issue.
 But if you don’t know how to work with this data, read on to find out how we can easily format this into a nice HTML format.

 The PRO Plugin introduces a new parameter to the

-[wpgetapi_endpoint] shortcode, as well as to the template tag, that will allow us to display our data as HTML on your page.
+[wpgetapi_endpoint] shortcode (and the template tag) that will allow us to display API data as HTML on your page.
 We will look at the shortcode and see how easy it is.

 We simply need to add the ‘format’ attribute to the shortcode and set it to ‘HTML’ as shown below.